toivoh/Debug.jl/README.md

 `o`: step out from the current scope
 `c`: continue to next breakpoint
 `q`: quit debug session (calls `error("interrupted")`)
-Anything else is parsed and evaluated in the current scope, including the above characters with spaces prepended/appended.
+Anything else is parsed and evaluated in the current scope.
+To e.g. evaluate a variable named `n`, it can be entered with a space prepended.

 Example: